How to describe work experience on a resume: tips and examples

 Alba Hornero

-Co-founder and Product Builder
+Co-founder and Employability Expert

 As CandyCV’s co-founder and a former product lead in HR tech, I’ve built ATS tools, optimized hiring processes, and interviewed hundreds of recruiters.
 I personally write every post with the intention to provide real, high-impact job search advice that truly helps you land your next role.